Obscuretone/obscuretone.github.io/public/posts/en/credentialism.md

 None of this means formal education is unimportant.
 Fundamentals matter: data structures, algorithms, networking, databases, operating systems, security, and software design all show up in real work.

-The question is not whether fundamentals matter.
-They do.
-The question is whether there is only one valid way to learn and demonstrate them.
+Fundamentals matter.
+The real question is whether there is only one valid way to learn and demonstrate them.

 In practice, strong engineers keep learning throughout their careers.
 Tools change, platforms change, architectures change, and the useful half-life of specific implementation knowledge can be short.
 The durable skill is the ability to learn accurately, reason from first principles, and apply judgment in context.